andrewtrandev/GitGrub-2-way-market-place/README.md

 A user can be either a buyer or seller.

+User Experience
 - As a user, I want to view meals without logging in.
 - As a user, I want to be able to logout at any screen.
+-  As a seller, I can create listings and attach details to my listings including images.
+- As a user, I want to search for meals
+- As a user, I want to be able to favorite meals that I like and view them later.
 - As a user, I want to be able to buy meals.
-- As a user, I want to be able to favorite meals that I like and view them later.
-- As a seller, I can create listings and attach details to my listings including images.
 - As a user, I want payment to be handled quickly and securely.
+- As a user, I want to be able to navigate the various sections of the website quickly.
+- As a user, I can delete my account
+- As a user, I can change my password

+Authorisation
+- As a seller, I shouldn't be able to purchase my own listings
 - As a seller, only I should be able to edit and delete my own listings.
+- As a user, only I can view and edit my favorites
-- As a user, I want to be able to navigate the various sections of the website quickly.
+- As a user, no one should be able to access my account without the correct details
+-

 ##### 8. Provide Wireframes for your App.
 Wireframes for home page